 Catherine Sutherland (Katherine Hillard, the second Pink Ranger) auditioned to play Dulcea.
 Evidently they liked her enough to bring her to America for a role.
 Sutherland has lived in America since.

 Mariska Hargitay was cast to play Dulcea after the original actress, Gabrielle Fitzpatrick, had to back out due to a scheduled surgery.
 The producers didn't feel that Hargitay was working out and was replaced with Fitzpatrick after she recovered.
 Due to budget issues, she wasn't able to refilm an extended sequence where Dulcea trained the Rangers in their ninja outfits at her home.
 As such in the movie the Rangers seem to just sit and stare at the monument for a time before deciding to go.

 Ooze originally created a team of rat-men to battle the Rangers at the construction yard.
-The director and producers felt they looked horrible and very low-budget (their goal was to create a high-budget looking movie) and such convinced 20th Century Fox to replace them with the more creepy looking Ooze-men.
+Spicer and the producers felt they looked horrible and very low-budget (their goal was to create a high-budget looking movie) and such convinced 20th Century Fox to replace them with the more creepy looking Ooze-men.
 The rat-men costumes were later used in the "Return of the Green Ranger" three-parter on the TV series.